Listed buildings in Manchester-M11

 Manchester is a city in Northwest England.
-The M11 postcode area of the city includes the suburb of Clayton.
-This postcode area contains 15 listed buildings that are recorded in the National Heritage List for England.
+The M11 postcode area of the city includes the suburbs of Clayton and Openshaw.
+This postcode area contains 16 listed buildings that are recorded in the National Heritage List for England.
 Of these, two are listed at Grade II*, the middle of the three grades, and the others are at Grade II, the lowest grade.
 Most of the listed buildings in the area are associated with the Ashton Canal, which runs through it; these consists of locks, bridges, and a lock keeper's cottage.
-The other listed buildings are a former manor house, a bridge in the grounds of the manor house, two churches, and a school.
+The other listed buildings are a former manor house, a bridge in the grounds of the manor house, two churches, a school, and a former club.